 The CSWE currently accredits degree programs with a wide variety of specializations.
 Your choice of specialization can lead you into more specific career options in the future, making this an important step to your overall success.
 Most social work professionals interested in implementing counseling into their resume choose to pursue the online MSW in Clinical Social Work prior to seeking certification.
 In addition to this program, you can also choose other specializations that help you learn more about the groups that need the most care in your area.

 - Online Master of Social Work - Clinical Social Work: The online MSW in Clinical Social Work can be an excellent choice for upcoming professionals interested in pursuing their license as a LCSW.
 This degree program includes components relevant to observing, diagnosing, and treating common mental health issues presented by clients, as well as some of the practical and ethical concerns present in the field of social work.
 This degree program can provide you with a variety of skills that can be applied when working with diverse groups in your geographical area.
+For counseling consider a Clinical mental health counseling degree.

 - Online Master of Social Work - Child and Family Social Work: The desire to work with children and families is what pushed a lot of different people into pursuing MSW programs.
 If you are like many others and are interested in stepping in to work with children and families going through difficult circumstance in their personal lives, the online MSW - Child and Family Social Work may be the right choice for you.
 The skills learned in this program could be exceptionally helpful to you as you transition into a LCSW in the future.

 - Online Master of Social Work - School Social Work: LCSWs can work in many different professional settings during their career.
 One way to control your career settings is by choosing a degree program that focuses on the skills needed by social workers in your chosen field.
 If you have a desire to work in school systems with children in need, the online MSW in School Social Work could be a great choice for you to consider.
 Blending your knowledge of social work with requirements of U.S. school systems can help you qualify for open positions in your area.
+You may also read the guide for school counseling degrees, which is a similar area but in counseling.

 LCSW Certification Options